-Large or small, they are a means of bringing people together to share information, generate ideas, and make business connections.
-When you think of being “green” or environmentally responsible, recycling is usually the first thing that comes to mind.
-A green meeting or event goes beyond recycling.
+Large or small, meetings bring people together to share information, generate ideas, and make business connections.
+When you think of being green or sustainable, managing waste is usually the first thing that comes to mind.
+A sustainable meeting or event goes beyond recycling or zero waste events.

 If you’re a busy professional charged with planning a conference, you are probably wondering how best to produce a successful event while managing costs and using your time most efficiently.
 Most people assume that doing everything themselves is the easiest and cheapest way to go.